Piledriver (character): Fictional character biography

 Piledriver defeats Captain America and encounters Damage Control personnel.
 With the rest of the Wrecking Crew, Piledriver frees the Wrecker and Ulik from police custody and battles Hercules and Thor.
 His powers are drained by Loki, but he escapes.

-Piledriver has the demeanor of a "good ol' country boy".
-He has fought many of Marvel's superheroes over the years, including Spider-Man, the Avengers, the Defenders, and Thor.
-As part of the Wrecking Crew, he threatens the lives of the innocent Damage Control workers.
-Thunderball, who has a soft spot for the man in charge, John Porter, attacks Piledriver and the others via trickery, allowing them to escape.

-Unlike Thunderball, Piledriver has remained loyal to the Wrecker and has only been separated from the Wrecking Crew through many incarcerations.

 Piledriver discovers that he has a son named Ricky Calusky.
-The boy lives with his grandparents, but when he discovers who his father is, he runs away and joined the Wrecking Crew as the Excavator, gaining a mystically charged shovel.
-However, he and the rest of the Crew were defeated by the Runaways during a bank robbery.
+The boy lives with his grandparents, but when he discovers who his father is, he runs away and joins the Wrecking Crew as Excavator, utilizing a mystically charged shovel.
+Excavator and the rest of the Crew are defeated by the Runaways during a bank robbery.

-The Hood has hired Piledriver as part of his criminal organization to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
-He helps them fight the New Avengers but is taken down by Dr. Strange.
+The Hood hires Piledriver as part of his criminal organization to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
+He helps them fight the New Avengers but is taken down by Doctor Strange.

-As part of the Hood's gang, he later joins the fight against the invading Skrull force in New York.
+As part of the Hood's gang, Piledriver combats the invading Skrull force in New York.
 He joins the Hood's gang in an attack on the New Avengers, who were expecting the Dark Avengers instead.

-During the Avengers: Standoff! storyline, Piledriver is an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
+During the Avengers: Standoff! storyline, Piledriver appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

 During the "Search for Tony Stark" story arc, Piledriver and the Wrecking Crew rejoin the Hood's gang as they attack Castle Doom.
 Piledriver is defeated by Doctor Doom in his Iron Man armor.